a-sit-plus/signum/asn1nnotation-tutorial.md

 3. Model EXPLICIT with `Asn1Explicit<T>` + context-specific constructed tag.
 4. Model OCTET encapsulation with `Asn1OctetWrapped<T>`.
 5. Use `@Asn1Choice` only for sealed CHOICE hierarchies.
-6. Use `@Asn1EncodeNull` only where needed, and watch for implicit-tag null ambiguity.
+6. Use `DER { explicitNulls = true }` only where needed, and watch for implicit-tag null ambiguity.
 7. Use `@Asn1BitString` only on `ByteArray` properties.
 8. Run serialization tests and treat ambiguity failures as modeling bugs, not decoder bugs.